- Microdermabrasion is a form of physical exfoliation that can be performed at home.

 Atrophic acne scars, or scars that heal below the surface of the skin, can also be treated via microdermabrasion.
-After the skin is exfoliated, the renewed skin and increased collagen production results in skin that is smooth and with a uniform appearance and texture.
+After treatment, the renewed skin and increased collagen production results in skin that is smoother and more uniform in appearance and texture.

 Microdermabrasion Machines to Treat Stretch Marks

-Still, consistent use of microdermabrasion at home may result in temporary improvements to the visibility of mild stretch marks.
+Still, consistent use of microdermabrasion at home may result in improvements to the visibility of mild stretch marks.
 For such purposes, repeated treatment is more important than a specific model or type of microdermabrasion machine.

 How Much Do At-Home Microdermabrasion Kits Cost?

 The cost of microdermabrasion kits depends on the kit’s contents.